irishcoders/memory-games/README.md

 - The flag game displays a message that disappears after a 2 second period for each time the user enters an answer
 - The message displayed informs the user if their answer was right or wrong
 - If user answer is correct, it says **"congrats you got the answer"**
-- If user answer is wrong, it says sorry your answer was wrong, then it displays the correct answer
+- If user answer is wrong, it says "sorry your answer was wrong", then it displays the correct answer
-- If user enters an integer or any other character type rather than an alphabetical answer, the game informs the user to enter an alphabetical answer
+- If user enters an integer or any other character type rather than an alphabetical answer, the game informs the user to enter an alphabetical answer.
 - If user enters a space bar or no answer at all, the game informs the user to enter a valid answer

 ## Math Game